Bowdoin Executive and Leadership Team

 Leadership Overview

-Bowdoin has 10 executives leading key functions including technology, innovation, operations, and student life.
+Bowdoin has 10 executives leading key functions including information technology, student affairs, and academic leadership.

 Leadership Roles at Bowdoin